 People gather to celebrate meaningful moments with the people they care about most.

-What is changing is how couples think about those experiences.
+What is changing is how people think about those experiences.

 They're less interested in checking boxes.

-Less interested in following traditions simply because they've always existed.
+Less interested in following conventions simply because they've always existed.

-Less interested in creating a wedding that looks like everyone else's.
+Less interested in creating an event that looks like everyone else's.

 Instead, they're searching for experiences that feel authentic.